Nthompson096/win95-qemu-scripts/README.md

 and it should clone to the directory of your choice; enter cd `win95-qemu-scripts` to enter that directory.

-from there enter in the terminal enter `sudo sh ./start.sh` and this will start the installation process, to run these commands all in one do this:
+from there enter in the terminal enter `sudo bash ./start.sh` and this will start the installation process, to run these commands all in one do this:
 1) arch based

           cd win95-qemu-scripts && sudo bash ./start.sh